rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 ~~~

 **Devices vs. data services ?** Generally speaking, one seldom use a device in
-a compositions.
+a composition.
 Do you really need a Garmin GPS in a particular network ?
 Can't
 it work with any other receiver ?
 Or even a complete network that does pose
 estimation instead of a GPS ?
 Using devices in compositions breaks generality
 with zero advantage, since one still has to do things at the profile level to